Southern Indiana Product Liability Lawyer and Personal Injury Attorney.

 Has a dangerous or defective product caused you a serious injury?
-Has a family member of loved one been hurt or killed as a result of a defect in the design, manufacturing, or labeling of a product?
+Has a family member or a loved one been hurt or killed as a result of a defect in the design, manufacturing, or labeling of a product?
 If so, you may be entitled to compensation under the law.

 At The Pardieck Law Firm of Seymour, Indiana, we can help you understand your options, provide advice as to how to proceed, and then pursue fair and just compensation for the harm you have suffered.

-Since 1963, Roger Pardieck has been a champion for injured peoples' rights.
+Since 1963, product liability lawyer Roger Pardieck has been a champion for injured people's rights.
 We work to hold the people responsible for your injuries accountable for their actions, and we work hard to make a recovery for your pain and suffering, lost wages, medical bills, and more.
-Product liability lawyer Roger Pardieck has more that forty years of legal experience and has practiced in the Seymour area since 1963.

 Contact an Indiana product liability attorney at The Pardieck Law Firm today for a free initial consultation regarding your case.
 Let us put our knowledge and experience to work for you.